manetu/policyengine/docs/docs/concepts/pbac.md

 ## Benefits of PBAC

+### Governance That Executes

+Unlike traditional governance approaches that document policies in prose, PBAC implements governance as executable code.
+Policies are machine-readable, automatically enforced, and produce auditable decision records.
+This transforms governance from a compliance exercise into an operational capability.

 ### Enhanced Security

 PBAC enables organizations to create fine-grained access control policies considering various attributes.
 This level of control minimizes the risk of unauthorized access and reduces the attack surface.